alfredapp/gallery-edits/workflows/paulrudy/goodlinks-actions/readme.md

 ## Setup

-GoodLinks version 3.2 or later is required for this workflow.

-In GoodLinks, go to Settings > API, and enable API Server.
-Add the values for "Address" and "API Token" to the corresponding fields in the [Workflow's Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
+In GoodLinks, go to `Settings…` → `API` and enable API Server.
+Add the values for `Address` and `API Token` to the corresponding fields in the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).

 ## Usage